Trần Ngọc Châu

-Tran Ngoc Châu (Annam, French Indochina, 1923 or 192417 June 2020) was a Vietnamese soldier (Lieutenant Colonel), civil administrator (city mayor, province chief), politician (leader of the Lower House of the National Assembly), and later political prisoner, in the Republic of Vietnam until its demise with the Fall of Saigon in 1975.
-There are published photographs of Châu taken c.1952 and 1969, and others in his memoirs, Vietnam Labyrinth.
+Tran Ngoc Châu (1 January 1924 – 17 June 2020) was a Vietnamese soldier (Lieutenant Colonel), civil administrator (city mayor, province chief), politician (leader of the Lower House of the National Assembly), and later political prisoner, in the Republic of Vietnam until its demise with the Fall of Saigon in 1975.

 Much earlier in 1944, he had joined the Việt Minh to fight for independence from the French.
 Yet as a Vietnamese Buddhist by 1949 he had decisively turned against Communism in Vietnam.
 He then joined new nationalist forces led by the French.
 When Vietnam was divided in 1954, he became an officer in the Army of the Republic of Vietnam (ARVN).

 For many years he worked on assignments directly under President Ngô Đình Diệm (1954–1963).
 He became the mayor of Da Nang, and was later a province chief in the Mekong Delta.
 In particular, Châu became known for his innovative approaches to the theory and practice of counter-insurgency: the provision of security ("pacification") to civilian populations during the Vietnam War.
 The ultimate government goal of winning the hearts and minds of the people eventually led him to enter politics.

 In 1967, after resigning from the ARVN Châu was elected to the newly formed National Assembly in Saigon.
 He became a legislative leader.
 Along with others, however, he failed to persuade his old friend Nguyễn Văn Thiệu, the former general who had become President (1967–1975), to turn toward a negotiated peace.
 Hence Châu associated with Assembly groups in opposition to the prevailing war policies and the ubiquitous corruption.

 Under the pretext that he spoke to his communist brother, Châu was accused of treason in 1970, during a major government crackdown on dissidents.
 Among others, Daniel Ellsberg spoke on his behalf before the United States Congress.
 Amid sharp controversy in South Vietnam, widely reported in the international press, Châu was tried and sent to prison for several years.
 Detention under house arrest followed.
 Soon after Saigon fell in 1975, he was arrested and held by the new communist regime, in a re-education camp.
 Released in 1978, he and his family made their escape by boat, eventually arriving in America in 1979.